Laura N. Smith, PhD

 by Laura Smith & Christopher Cowan, 5/6/2011

-In addition to mental retardation, patients with fragile X commonly exhibit hyperactivity, attention deficits, social anxiety, explosive anger, and many other features of autism, and male children with fragile X have higher rates of obesity than their unaffected peers.
+In addition to intellectual disability, patients with Fragile X commonly exhibit hyperactivity, attention deficits, social anxiety, explosive anger, and many other features of autism, and male children with Fragile X have higher rates of obesity than their unaffected peers.
 Interestingly, several of these symptoms potentially result from anomalies in the reward/motivation pathway of the brain.
-Despite this knowledge, as well as indicators that pathways key to reward, such as cAMP and mGluR5, are abnormal in fragile X, there is a dearth of information on reward function in fragile X patients and Fmr1 knockout mice.
-Furthermore, our laboratory, in collaboration with the laboratory of Dr. Kimberly Huber (UT Southwestern Medical Center), has recently shown that fragile X mental retardation protein (FMRP) is required for the function of a transcription factor known as myocyte enhancer factor 2 (MEF2) in the control of synapse elimination (Pfeiffer et al., Neuron, 2010).
-This finding is potentially significant for reward function in fragile X patients since our laboratory has previously characterized an important role for MEF2 in the control of spine density and behavioral alterations that accompany cocaine exposure (Pulipparacharuvil et al., Neuron, 2008).
-Thus, loss of MEF2 function in the fragile X brain may lead to aberrations in reward processes.
+Despite this knowledge, as well as indicators that pathways key to reward, such as cAMP and mGluR5, are abnormal in Fragile X, there is a dearth of information on reward function in Fragile X patients and Fmr1 knockout mice.
+Furthermore, our laboratory, in collaboration with the laboratory of Dr. Kimberly Huber (UT Southwestern Medical Center), has recently shown that Fragile X protein FMRP is required for the function of a transcription factor known as myocyte enhancer factor 2 (MEF2) in the control of synapse elimination (Pfeiffer et al., Neuron, 2010).
+This finding is potentially significant for reward function in Fragile X patients since our laboratory has previously characterized an important role for MEF2 in the control of spine density and behavioral alterations that accompany cocaine exposure (Pulipparacharuvil et al., Neuron, 2008).
+Thus, loss of MEF2 function in the Fragile X brain may lead to aberrations in reward processes.